Euro darts ahead, dollar dragged by asset flows

 "For USD strength to broaden and also encompass the euro, a turn in the ‘equity gap' is one precondition."

 For now, the euro was fighting to keep its title as strongest currency.
-It jumped 0.6 percent against the pound to 0.8362 sterling after a soft reading on UK inflation argued against an early rise in interest rates there.
+It jumped 0.6 percent against the pound to 0.8362 sterling after a soft reading on UK inflation argued against an early rise in interest rates there <TOP/CEN>.

 It also climbed 0.8 percent against the yen to 140.86, helped in part by the Bank of Japan's decision to extend and expand a scheme to promote bank lending.